COMP122/comp122-s22/README.md

 This README.md file provides you with an overview of this repository, as well as, a set of tasks to perform to get ready for this semester.

-## Contents of this repository include (but not limited to)
+## Contents of this repository
-  0. README.md and other standard repository files
+  1. README.md and other standard repository files
   1. Administrative Documents
      * Class Syllabus
      * Class Schedule
-  2. For each section of the course:
+  1. For each section of the course:
      * Lecture Notes
      * Lecture Slides
      * Supporting Files
-  3. A Deliverable directory for all of your assignments, quizzes, and exams.
+  1. A Deliverable directory for all of your assignments, quizzes, and exams.

 ## Key Information: